paritytech/substrate/frame/benchmarking/README.md

 Substrate pallets while still keeping your network safe for your specific configuration and requirements.

-To get a full list of available options when running benchmarks, simply execute:
+To get a full list of available options when running benchmarks, run:

 ```bash
 ./target/release/substrate benchmark --help